 London-licensed taxis are exempt from ULEZ charges.
-They are currently subject to a 15-year age limit - until 26 April 2019 we are consulting on proposals to reduce this to 12 years.
-Have your say on our age limit proposals.
+They are currently subject to a 15-year age limit - we are currently reviewing proposals to reduce this to 12 years.

 All newly licensed taxis must be capable of producing zero emissions.
 Find out more about how we plan to have the cleanest taxi fleet in the world.

 PHV's that do not meet the emissions standards must pay the full ULEZ charge to drive within the zone.

 Designated wheelchair-accessible PHVs will be granted a grace period until 26 October 2025 - during this period designated wheelchair-accessible PHVs used to carry out a private hire booking will be exempt from the ULEZ daily charge.

 These vehicles will only be exempt when carrying out a private hire booking for a TfL-licensed PHV operator.
 At all other times PHV owners will have to pay the charge if their designated wheelchair-accessible PHV does not meet the emissions standards and is not in the disabled or disabled passenger vehicle tax class.